 What if a student doesn’t complete a piece of homework?

-If a student does not submit their homework by the required time, for no good reason (parent/carer note required on the day) the teacher will set a lunchtime homework detention and parents/carers will be informed of this sanction.
-Students will be expected to start the homework they failed to complete during this detention.
+If a student does not submit their homework by the required time, for no good reason (parent/carer note required on the day) the teacher will award a negative behaviour point.

 If there are any problems completing the homework, please get in touch with the subject teacher by email or via Edulink.